Marina Diamandis: 2005–2011: Career beginnings and The Family Jewels

-2012–2013: Electra Heart and international success
+2012–2016: Electra Heart and Froot

 In the summer of 2011, Diamandis and Swedish recording artist Robyn performed as the opening acts for American recording artist Katy Perry's California Dreams Tour.
 On 30 September, Diamandis released the track "Radioactive" through the iTunes Store.
 It peaked at number 25 on the UK Singles Chart.
-Her second studio album was preceded by its lead single "Primadonna" in April 2012.
+Her second studio album was preceded by its lead single, "Primadonna", in April 2012.
 The song is notable for being Diamandis's highest-charting track on the UK Singles Chart, where it reached number 11.
 It is certified Silver by the BPI, gold in Austria and the United States, and platinum by the respective authorities in Australia, Denmark and New Zealand.